Skip to main content

 Before copying the files to your instance, make sure you have enough space to store the WAL files after extracting (make an estimation where each WAL file has 16MB).

-And make sure you are restoring this files in the current master node.
-The recovery process must be started in the master node, then cloned by the standby nodes.
+And make sure you are restoring this files in the current primary node.
+The recovery process must be started in the primary node, then cloned by the standby nodes.

 First, create a directory under /var/vcap/store/